quintans/eventsourcing/README.md

 This library provides a common interface to store domain events in a database, like MongoDB, and to stream the events to an event bus like NATS.

 To use CQRS it is not mandatory to have two separate databases, so it is not mandatory to plug in the change stream into the database.
-We could write the read model into the same database in the same transaction as the write model (dual write), by adding adding an event handler for that but unfortunately this approach does not allow us to rebuild a projection or introduce new projections.
+We could write the read model into the same database in the same transaction as the write model (dual write), by adding adding an event handler for that but unfortunately this approach does not allow us to rebuild a projection or introduce new projections later on.

-Other than the event store and the event streaming I also implemented an orchestration layer for the event consumer on the read side.
+Other than the event store and the event streaming I also implemented an orchestration layer for the event consumer on the read side to be able to rebuild a projection on request.

+> Rebuild a projection may take minutes or hours so it may not be a good idea to do it for a projection that is being used.

 **Components**:
 - utility to read/write to/from an event store